 Project Lead: Joel Gittelsohn, PhD

-B’More Healthy Communities for Kids is an intervention trial operating at multiple levels of the Baltimore City food system.
-The study aims to increase affordability, availability and consumption of healthy foods within low-income, predominantly African-American neighborhoods.
-For further details, click here.
+B’More Healthy Communities for Kids (BHCK) is an intervention trial operating at multiple levels of the Baltimore City food system.
+The study aims to increase affordability, availability and consumption of healthy foods within low-income and predominantly African-American neighborhoods.

 Project Lead: Saeideh Fallah-Fini

 This project has developed a system dynamics model that quantifies the energy imbalance gap responsible for the US adult obesity epidemic among gender and racial subpopulations.

 Co-Lead: Brian S. Schwartz, MD, MS

 This study uses existing data and ongoing research to understand the dynamics of childhood obesity in a large population of children living in 1,300 Pennsylvania communities that vary in their land use, food, physical activity, and social environments.

 Using a Comprehensive Electronic Health Record